 Stress is more so especially now that almost all of the schools are conducting online classes instead of a face-to-face class discussion—and that’s something new for almost all of us and something new is always overwhelming at first.

-All of us have our own ways on how to cope up with stress in school, and it’s very important to keep our stress level at bay to keep our mind and body healthy for us to function at our best.
+All of us have our own ways on how to cope up with stress in school, and it’s very important for us to manage it in order to keep our mind and body healthy for us to function at our best.

 Everyone is adjusting to this thing we call the “new normal“; even though we reside in our own homes we do not get the chance of relaxing unlike when we had face-to-face set-up in school previously.